A Answers (5)

 Another recent study evaluated the long held belief in Jordanian folk medicine that pistachios are an effective treatment for jaundice.
 When intoxicated rats were given a dose of 4 milliliters per kilogram of body weight of a water extract of pistachio, the liver-damaging activity of three enzymes -- alkaline phosphatase, alanine aminotransferase, and aspartate aminotransferase -- was significantly reduced, along with bilirubin levels.
 (Bilirubin is a yellowish pigment in bile whose accumulation is a primary symptom of jaundice.)
 Thus it appears that the practice of using pistachios as a folk remedy for jaundice has merit.

-Mehmet Oz, MD, Cardiology, answeredOften vilified for their fat content, pistachio nuts are actually high in healthful unsaturated fats that can help keep your cholesterol under control.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredOften vilified for their fat content, pistachio nuts are actually high in healthful unsaturated fats that can help keep your cholesterol under control.
 They’re also a surprisingly filling snack that can replace other treats that leave you hungry soon after you munch.

 Further, research shows that they may also be good for staving off diabetes.
 In a group of prediabetic individuals, eating pistachio nuts was associated with lower levels of inflammatory markers, better blood sugar and insulin levels and fewer markers of insulin resistance.